Misunderstandings in communication through body language - this is how they arise

 2. Crossed arms mean defense - right?

 The same applies to arms crossed in front of the chest.
 This gesture also has a lot of potential for misunderstanding.
 Recently I caught myself trying to cross my arms because I didn't know what to do with them while standing - and then spontaneously looked for an alternative.

 Basically one should say goodbye to the widespread opinion that certain movements have a clearly interpretable meaning.
 The folding or entanglement of the poor is often interpreted as a form of aggression or opposition.
 However, there are times when the arms are folded because the space or location is cold.
 The folding of the arms can also prevent fidgeting in cases of boredom.

 For some people, folding your arms is simply a comfortable and familiar position.
 When I cross my arms, I may signal my readiness to defend myself, but maybe I just relax or I am tired and support myself with my arms.
 Maybe it's all these things at the same time.
 However, like me in my conversation, you should keep in mind that this gesture may be interpreted negatively.
 Angela Merkel's often mocked diamond gesture definitely has her Sense.

 3. Micro-expressions that reveal the true feeling

 While most of us have usually learned as adults at the latest to have their facial expressions under control, it sometimes reveals particularly strong emotions, in so-called micro-expressions,

-These are sudden, very short derailments of the face in which the true emotions break through the seemingly impenetrable mask.
+These are sudden, very brief derailments of the face in which the true emotions break through the seemingly impenetrable mask.
 They usually only show up when people are trying to hide a very strong feeling that goes against what we are trying to show to the outside world.

 A good example of this are raised eyebrows.
 These are also often interpreted very misleading, z.
 As a form of disbelief or mockery.
 If someone raises their eyebrows, it can also be unbelief or misunderstanding.
 However, raising eyebrows can also mean that someone is impressed, tries to understand a situation better, or just wants to end a conversation unobtrusively.